|

 loved the world more than the work of the Lord.

-Only Luke remained with Paul in these dark days of his life. (ch.
+Only Luke remained with Paul in these dark days of his life as it

 bring Mark with him, “because he was useful for the ministry”.